 Fret not!
 We have got numerous effective steps for you to lock out that extra oil with the right choice of skincare products.
 Let’s begin before it starts to rain!

 This zone is more prominent in combination skin types.
 Here, cheeks are dry while the T-zone (forehead, nose and chin) are oily in nature.

 T-zone particularly has overactive sebaceous glands that can make the skin more prone to acne breakouts.

-Having a combination comes with a challenge to hunt for the right face cleanser that can evenly hydrate your dry as well as oily skin.
-Additionally, pH is one of the basic factors in maintaining skin’s health.
+Now, having a combination skin comes with a challenge to hunt for the right face cleanser that can evenly hydrate your dry as well as oily skin.

 TIP- Do not overwash your face to get rid of the excess oil.
 It will strip off the natural oil and moisture from the skin damaging skin barrier.
 Limit washing face to twice a day.